go-outside-labs/fake/content/about.md

 * consider buying local, joining a swap group, or getting onto [BISQ](https://bisq.network/).
 * if buying from big corps:
-    * robinhood is a NO NO. Do not leave your coins there.
-No option to withdraw to your wallet.
+    * robinhood is a NO NO, it's a [custodial wallet](https://en.bitcoin.it/wiki/Storing_bitcoins#Bad_wallet_ideas) that does not allow withdrawal.
+Do not leave coins there.
     * coinbase gives you lower fees when paying for pro.
 You can then withdraw to your wallet.
 Still not the best option, coinbase has had a lot of problems over the years.
     * gemini and binance.us are all right in the US, kraken is all right in Europe.
 Withdraw to your wallet.
     * cashApp is all right in the US, and it’s a 2 step process.
 Step 1 is buying; step 2 is withdrawal to your wallet.